makinacorpus/corpus.reactor/doc/spec.rst

 We handle this by providing a simili PAAS approach were we assemble artifacts to produce production ready deliverables.
 Those artifacts will be able to run directly on production environments minus little provisionning, reonfiguration and upgrade paths
 This is non so far from an **-extract-and-run-**.
-For this, we inspired ouselves a lot from openshift_ and heroku_ (custom buildpacks) models.
+For this, we inspired ouselves a lot from openshift_ and dheroku_ (custom buildpacks) models.

 Actual layout
 -------------